3v4m4r14/hairy-potato/README.md

 # 🏍️ Moto Slots

 A motorcycle-themed slot machine game built with React.
-Spin the reels and try your luck with motorcycles, helmets, and other bike-related symbols!
+Spin the reels and try your luck with motorcycles and other bike-related symbols!

 ## 🎰 Game Features